doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET SHEET NAME` command <!-- REF #method.VP SET SHOW PRINT LINES.Summary --> sets whether to display print preview lines in a spreadsheet.<!-- END REF -->.
+The `VP SET SHEET NAME` command <!-- REF #_method_.VP SET SHOW PRINT LINES.Summary --> sets whether to display print preview lines in a spreadsheet.<!-- END REF -->.

 In `vpAreaName`, pass the name of the 4D View Pro area.